What Is Brucellosis?

 - lesions on the bones and joints

-- Wear protective clothing and gloves when providing aid during animal birth.
+- Wear protective clothing and gloves when helping

-There is a vaccine for animals.
-You should look into it if you own or work with animals.
-However, there is no vaccine for brucellosis in humans.
-That’s why it’s important to avoid infection.
+there is no vaccine for brucellosis in humans.
+That’s why it’s important to take